kexiZeroing/kexiZeroing.github.io/src/posts/css-effects-collection.md

 ---

 > https://css-tip.com has a wide collection of CSS tips and tricks, which is a good place to keep up to date with the new CSS features.
+> https://anthonyhobday.com/sideprojects/saferules/ have some visual design rules you can safely follow every time.

 ### TOC
 - [TOC](#toc)